JAmcevoy/Peace_of_Mind/README.md

 - The icons in the footer and Techniques page were taken from [Font Awesome](https://fontawesome.com/)
 - How to create and use circle images using CSS [Webfx](https://www.webfx.com/blog/web-design/circular-images-css/#:~:text=To%20render%20a%20circle%2C%20the,s%20overflow%20property%20to%20hidden%20.)
 - Understanding Media Queries [Stacloverflow](https://stackoverflow.com/questions/6370690/media-queries-how-to-target-desktop-tablet-and-mobile)
-- How to make the footer [love running](https://github.com/JAmcevoy/LoveRunning_/blob/main/assets/css/style.css)
+- How to make the footer, Nav, and body layout were inspired by [love running](https://github.com/JAmcevoy/LoveRunning_/blob/main/assets/css/style.css)

 ### Media

 - The photos used on the header, home, and sign-up page are from <https://www.pexels.com/>
 - The video used for the home page was taken from <https://www.pexels.com/>
+- Symbols and logos all came from [Font Awesome](https://fontawesome.com/)